open-tale/open-tale.github.io/_docs/02-characters.md

 | **Perception** | avoid surprise attacks, spot traps, notice mental manipulation
 | **Volition** | perform laborous tasks, display bravery, resist pain, maintain sanity
 |~|~
-| **Persuasion** | negotiate better prices, intimidate characters, tell a lie
+| **Persuasion** | negotiate better prices, intimidate characters, tell a convincing lie
 | **Intellect** | solve riddles, decypher codes, understand old scriptures
 | **Wisdom** | have impactful insights, display common sense

 Each attribute varies from 1 to 9.
 To go from an attribute level to the next, say *X*, the cost is *X* attribute points.
-For instance, to go from an attribute level 6 to 7, the cost is 7 attribute points.
+For instance, the cost to go from an attribute level 6 to 7 is 7 attribute points.

 The character starts off with 20 attribute points and can recieve more by advancing on character levels.
 When a character advances in level, he is awarded